About

 The Huelva Gazette

-In the section The Huelva Chronicles you can find my research, an extensive selection of original 19th century newspaper articles and documents that help to put things in perspective, understand the mindsets and the events that shaped the period.
-This is firsthand information as it was published in its day, untainted by modern opinions or interpretations, it is the information that was available to people at that time.
+In the The Huelva Chronicles section you will find my research: an extensive collection of original 19th-century newspaper articles and documents that help place events in context and illuminate the mindsets of the period.
+This is primary source material, published as it was in its day — unfiltered by modern opinion or reinterpretation, and reflecting precisely what was available to people at the time.

-19th Century Huelva Today is the section where I indulge in my passions for photography and exploration into the vestiges of that era that can still be seen today.
+19th Century Huelva Today is where I indulge my passion for photography and exploration, documenting the vestiges of that era that can still be found today.